-- 1. Refer to Preparing for Maintenance (page 13). - 2.
-Tip the machine either onto its side with the dipstick down. - 3.
-Use a block of wood to hold the blade steady (Figure 22).
+- Refer to Preparing for Maintenance (page 14). - Tip the machine either onto its side with the dipstick down. - Use a block of wood to hold the blade steady (Figure 26).

-- 4. Remove the blade, saving all mounting hardware (Figure 22). - 5.
-Install the new blade and all mounting hardware (Figure 23).
+- Remove the blade by turning the blade bolt counterclockwise, saving all mounting hardware to install the new blade (Figure 26). - Install the new blade by turning the blade bolt clockwise (Figure 27).